SvenHerbers/XIAM-2NQ_Examples/README.md

 **Ex.**: Excited torsional states may be included.
 If they are to be coupled by matrix elements off-diagonal in the torsional quantum number, `DIMVV` in `iam.fi` must be increased from its default (1) before compilation.
 Such coupling is currently incompatible with exact NQC or Pickett/Wilson-type Coriolis terms: if the Hamiltonian is off-diagonal in torsion, it must be diagonal in J and all other vibrational quantum numbers.
 If torsional states are fitted separately, with no off-diagonal elements in torsional quantum number, `DIMVV` need not be increased, and exact NQC **or** Pickett/Wilson-type Coriolis terms are allowed.
-x = Dataset includes excited torsional states
+x = dataset includes excited torsional states
 empty = only torsional ground state data

 **nfold**: XIAM-2NQ is not restricted to threefold (methyl) internal rotors.
 Any symmetric torsional potential can be used.
-The fold number of the internal rotors included in the fit can be specified globally with `nfold` or or individually with `nfold1`, `nfold2`, `nfold3`, and `nfold4`
+The fold number of the internal rotors included in the fit can be specified globally with `nfold` or individually with `nfold1`, `nfold2`, `nfold3`, and `nfold4`
-x = The dataset contains at least one rotor that is not threefold empty = All rotors in the dataset are threefold
+x = dataset contains at least one rotor that is not threefold
+empty = all rotors in the dataset are threefold